PsyTeachR/markr/README.md

 ## Installation

-You can install the released version of markr from GitHub with:
+You can install the development version of markr from GitHub with:

 ``` r
 remotes::install_github("psyteachr/markr")